-Welcome to the first edition of Goodman Masson’s quarterly client newsletter for the Product Control market.
-The purpose of this document is to give you a succinct overview of the employment market and to identify any trends or developments across the across the UK.
+Welcome to the first edition of Goodman Masson’s quarterly client newsletter for the Finance and Accountancy market.
+The purpose of this document is to give you a succinct overview of the employment market and to identify any trends or developments across the UK.

 Please scroll down to read the update in full, or use the quick links below to navigate to the most relevant sections.

 As this is the first time I have sent this to you I would be keen to hear your thoughts and comments, whether or not you find it useful, and what you would like to see included in future editions.
 If you would like to give feedback, please reply to this email with your comments, and I will try to incorporate any suggestions in the future.

 Should you have any further thoughts or queries, please don’t hesitate to contact me on email@example.com or +44 (0)20 7019 8805, and I will contact you at a convenient time.